Calonectria pseudonaviculata (syn. Cylindrocladium buxicola and Cylindrocladium pseudonaviculatum)

 Under ideal conditions (warm and humid), the fungus will produce spores on the undersides of infected leaves and in stem lesions in as short a time as one week after infection.
 Spore masses are white and under magnification have a crystalline or quartz-like appearance.
 The spores are quite sticky and easily adhere to people, animals, insects or tools that come into contact with them, allowing them to be spread easily to new plants and infection sites.
 Additional spread occurs via splashing water or wind-driven rain.
 Long distance spread is via human movement of infected plant material.
 The fungus can survive in plant debris or in the soil during the winter and in the absence of a host plant for at least 5-6 years.

 The primary control measures for boxwood blight fall under the category of sanitation and include:

-Protective fungicides can be used to prevent infection in remaining plants, especially when wer favorable for infection is expected.
+Protective fungicides can be used to prevent infection in remaining plants, especially when the conditions favorable for infection are expected.
 Active ingredients registered for use by home gardeners include chlorothalonil and mancozeb.
 Thorough coverage is essential and this is a challenge on boxwood due to its compact growth habit so spray until runoff.

 - Plant only disease free new boxwood and other host plants.

 - Purchase plants free of any symptoms including leaf spots or stem lesions.

 - When introducing new boxwood into a landscape with established host plants, quarantine the new plant(s) away from the others for at least one month to observe for symptom development prior to planting if possible.